Photography: Practice & Communication

 - Tutor: Honey Salvadori

-Photography: Practice and Communication is a practical photography course for people who want to develop their photography and learn how photographs communicate with their audience.
+Photography: Practice and Communication is a practical photography course, delivered online, for people who want to develop their photography skills and learn how photographs communicate with their audience.
 The course is most suited to those who already have some experience of photography and cameras or those who are taking the Wednesday Photography: Practice and Theory course to learn the technical aspects of photography.

 Week 1 Introduction: Technology and Creative Innovation

 In this session we will begin by discussing what individuals in the group hope to gain from the course before moving onto consider some of the basic concepts that we will be looking at.
-Through a classroom discussion we will examine how creative photographers express ideas and how technology has advanced their creativity.
-After this there will be a practical task to explore some of the themes raised in the session.
+We will discuss how creative photographers express ideas and how technology has advanced their creativity.
+You will sign up to the course social media and will be given your first photography assignment after the lecture.